 DAY 4: TAKE TO THE ALPINE - LARCH VALLEY & SENTINEL PASS

-Build on your hiking basics with a stop at the Lake Louise Visitor Centre to check on hiking conditions and wildlife activity, then catch a Parks Canada shuttle up to the famed Moraine Lake.
+Build on your hiking basics with a stop at the Lake Louise Visitor Centre to check on hiking conditions and wildlife activity, then take your pre-booked Parks Canada shuttle up to the famed Moraine Lake.
 A pleasant trail follows the shoreline before heading upwards to Larch Valley, framed by towering peaks.
 Strong hikers will find the extra 2.5 km and 200 metres of elevation gain to the aptly-named Sentinel Pass well worth the endless views.

 DAY 5: EXPLORE EMERALD LAKE - BOW LAKE & BOW FALLS